phpv8/v8js/README.md

 Snapshots
 =========

-First of all snapshots are incompatible with extensions.
-So when you see

-    #
-    # Fatal error in ../src/snapshot/startup-serializer.cc, line 122
-    # Check failed: !isolate->has_installed_extensions().
-    #

-you need to remove all extension registrations.

 First of all [custom startup snapshots](https://v8project.blogspot.de/2015/09/custom-startup-snapshots.html) is a feature provided by V8 itself, built on top of it's general heap snapshots feature.
 The idea is that, since